learn-co-curriculum/phase-0-final-project/README.md

 website.
 In some ways, it is the industry's alternative to a business card.
 A personal website can showcase your abilities while also giving visitors a sense of your personality.
-## Learning Objectives

-- Build a website
-- Publish a website

 ## Requirements